Caramel4764/Octodive/README.md

 # Octodive
 This is my first time trying to make a game with Phaser and will (hopefully) result in a somewhat finished product for HackClub Arcade's game jam.
 The theme was "loophole" and this really stumped me.
 I am going to try and make a 4 lane sidescroller solo race game where the player is an octopus that has to go through loops for speed.
 Instead of loopholes, my game actually involves looping through holes.
 If I finish early and have the time and confidence, I might even add an actual loop hole with a boss.

+Note: School has already started for me so I will not have enough time to code a whole boss fight sadly but I'm pretty proud of what I have  accomplished.
 # Boilerplate
 Since I have no idea what I'm doing, I'm going to use the boilerplate from phaser's game tutorial to get me started https://phaser.io/tutorials/making-your-first-phaser-3-game/part1